 Many types of cancer are characterized by upregulation of the autophagy process, which seems to promote survival and increase malignancy, such as lung cancer.
-Autophagy has been shown to play a critical role in initiating and growing tumors and their metastacontributes to the effective quality control of organelles and cytosolic proteins in hepatocytes.
+Autophagy has been shown to play a critical role in initiating and growing tumors and their metastasis.
+Autophagy is also involved in the chemoresistance of tumor cells [293].
+Autophagy contributes to the effective quality control of organelles and cytosolic proteins in hepatocytes.
 Consequently, autophagy disorders or malfunctions are associated with pathological symptoms and liver diseases, including viral hepatitis and hepatocellular carcinoma.
 In particular, an aging-dependent decline in autophagic activity frequently underlies the pathogenesis of liver disease [294].
 Several studies have revealed that genetic alterations in the autophagic or lysosomal pathways cause damage to the pancreas.
 Alteration of genes encoding proteins that mediate the formation of autophagosomes, such as ATG5 or ATG7, or lysosomal function (LAMP2), causes blockage or impairment of autophagy in the pancreas, resulting in severe acinar cell degeneration, exocrine atrophy of the pancreas, fibrosis, and inflammation.
-Autophagy is critical for maintaining pancreatic acinar cell homeostasis, and impaired autophagy also deregulates secretion in LAMP2-deficient acinar cells [295,296].
+Autophagy is critical for maintaining pancreatic acinar cell cells [295,296].
 Autophagy plays a critical role in intestinal homeostasis.
 Genetic alterations can involve genes that control autophagy and dependent processes, such as susceptibility to Crohn's disease, an inflammatory bowel disease.
 These susceptibility loci include a coding variant in ATG16L1 and polymorphisms in IRGM, which implicate a role for xenophagy in intestinal homeostasis and disease [297].